jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 5.1.0 (2023/12/08) =
+* Add: Support for collections in the Pro!
+You can now create collections of galleries, and have them displayed nicely on your pages.
+* Add: New option to avoid overring the default WordPress gallery.
+* Note: Meow needs some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

 = 5.0.9 (2023/11/26)
 * Add: Introduced unique IDs for Gallery Manager to enhance functionality
 * Add: Initial version of Gallery Manager (Proof of Concept) added.